emcdo411/jtbd-feedback-loop/dashboard/quick-launch.md

               ↓
 Step 4 → jtbd-dashboard-explainer.jsx  "Here's what each panel means for your team"
               ↓
-Step 5 → jtbdpoc-vs-invoca.jsx         "Here's how this maps to what Invoca ships — and where it goes further"
+Step 5 → poc-vs-invoca-duel.jsx        "Here's how this maps to what Invoca ships — and where it goes further"
               ↓
 Step 6 → poc/main.py --mock            "Here's the production-path Python code"
 ```